nvkhanh/photo_gallery/README.md

 It aslo support pull to refresh feature, back to top feature and help user can view the image (with zoom in and out feature) and share the image to social network

+# Getting Started

+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+See deployment section for notes on how to deploy the project on a live system.

 ## How to use
 Download or clone this repo by using the link below